fjwright/Run-REDUCE-0/README.md

 developing using Java 13, but compiling for Java 8 to support running a jar file using the latest readily available JRE.

-REDUCE is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
-I'm releasing this project under the [BSD 2-Clause License](LICENSE), mainly because it's the license used by REDUCE.
+REDUCE itself is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
+I'm releasing Run-REDUCE under the [BSD 2-Clause License](LICENSE), mainly because it's the license used by REDUCE.

 This project is set up for development using [IntelliJ IDEA](https://www.jetbrains.com/idea/) with Run-REDUCE as the